 EXAMPLE 2: For display scales of 1/80,000 or smaller (for example, 1/250,000) use symbol 'SCALEB11', similarly located, and scaled to represent 10 miles at the scale of the display.

-IEC define a requirement for indicating the location at which the scale is calculated under certain circumstances, as follows:
+IEC define a requirement for indicating the location at which the scale is calculated under certain circumstances.

-If the displayed area together with the used projection is such that scale is not uniform over the displayed area then the scale bar (more than 5% difference in uniformity for all directions or displayed area is over latitude 70º) or latitude scale (more than 5% difference in uniformity for latitude direction or displayed area is over latitude 70º) shall indicate the scale either at own ship location or at the centre of the displayed area.
-In such case a permanent indication “at own ship” or “at centre” shall be close to the scale bar or latitude scale.
-[IEC 61174:2015].

 North arrow